trockenasche/plugin.video.c3/README.md

 plugin.video.c3
 ===============

-Watch live streams from the 31C3.
+Kodi addon to watch live streams from the 31C3 and the Sendezentrum.
-You can set the streaming quality and tranlation in the setting of this addon.
+You can set the streaming quality and audio translation in the setting of this addon.